JohannesBuchner/UltraNest/docs/performance.rst

 Using multiple cores
 ====================

-Depending on your numpy installation, this may already use multiple CPUs.
+Depending on your numpy installation, the above may already use multiple CPUs.
 You can control this with the OMP_NUM_THREADS environment variable:

 .. code-block:: bash